dlowe/nnet/README.markdown

    ioccc winning entry
  * the predictive accuracy is TBD by the outcome of the contest ;)

-(Aside: since there's no corpus of *losing* ioccc entries, this really is only learning to classify obfuscated C vs. mundane C. I would be genuinely very curious to know whether a network could be trained to differentiate winning entries from losing entries: a much harder problem!)
+(Note: since there's no corpus of *losing* ioccc entries, this really is only learning to classify obfuscated C vs. mundane C.)

 ### png corpora